-David Bedford is the author of “Liddypool” (2009) and “The Fab one hundred and Four: The Evolution of The Beatles” (2013).
-He has also published his latest book, with Garry Popper, “Finding the Fourth Beatle” (2018).
+David Bedford’s fascination for Beatles History is shown in his books “Liddypool” (2009) and “The Fab one hundred and Four: The Evolution of The Beatles” (2013).
+He has also published his latest book about The Beatles drummers with Garry Popper, “Finding the Fourth Beatle” (2018).

 He was Associate Producer and Historian on the documentary “Looking for Lennon” (2018), which was nominated for a National Film Award.

 David is a Beatles historian, author and researcher, and a guest at Beatles events in the US, UK and Europe.
 He makes regular appearances on Radio, TV and Beatles Podcasts.

 “David is defining and refining Beatles history” – Edd Raineri, Beatledd Fab Four Hour

 As well as many interviews with people connected with The Beatles, David’s original research has uncovered people, stories and events that no other author/historian has discovered:

 The only book on The Beatles and Liverpool (Liddypool)

 The real meaning behind the Beatles song “Penny Lane” (Liddypool)

 Discovered Geoff Lee, who suggested to John Lennon that he should start a skiffle group; The Quarry Men (Fab104)

 Has the only biography and photographs of Beatles drummer Norman Chapman; (Fab104)